Reunite A Couple Separated By Broken Immigration System

 Our nation's oppressive immigration system currently separates my lover, and I. Ivan came to the U.S. legally as a child with his family and grew up here in Louisiana.
 Our relationship dates back to when we were in high school.
 In 2012, Ivan, 17 at the time, departed back to Mexico to go to college for engineering.
 After a few years, he tried to return to the U.S. legally on many occasions; however, he was denied a visa every time.

 After exhausting his legal options, Ivan decided to cross the border.
-Consequently, he was caught, deported, and barred for five years.
+Consequently, he was caught, deported, and barred for only five years (with an option for a waiver).
 So he and I decided to make the best of the situation.

-After talking to lawyers, I learned the deportation secretly triggered another, far worse penalty called, The Permanent Bar.
-The bar states that he cannot legally return for ten years with no option for a waiver because he is being punished for unlawful presence he accrued as a minor after his prior visa expired.
+After talking to lawyers to move forward, we learned the deportation secretly triggered another, far worse penalty called, The Permanent Bar.
+The bar states that he cannot legally return for ten years with no option for a waiver because he is being punished for unlawful presence he accrued as a minor growing up here in the states.

 II.
 What We Hope to Gain: